Eagle Butte Man Sentenced for Assault With a Dangerous Weapon

-Acting United States Attorney Randolph J. Seiler announced that an Eagle Butte, South Dakota, man was convicted of Assault with a Dangerous Weapon, and was sentenced on March 9, 2015, by U.S. District Judge Roberto A. Lange.
+United States Attorney Randolph J. Seiler announced that an Eagle Butte, South Dakota, man convicted of Assault with a Dangerous Weapon was sentenced on April 25, 2016, by U.S. District Judge Roberto A. Lange.

-Randall Bear Eagle, age 30, was sentenced to 24 months in custody, 2 years of supervised release, and a $100 special assessment to the Federal Crime Victims Fund.
+Emmet Bruguier, Jr., age 43, was sentenced to 33 months in custody, followed by 2 years of supervised release, and a special assessment of $100 to the Federal Crime Victims Funds.

-This case was investigated by the Cheyenne River Sioux Tribe Law Enforcement Division.
-Assistant U.S. Attorney Mikal Hanson prosecuted the case.
+This case was investigated by the Cheyenne River Sioux Tribe Law Enforcement Services.
+Assistant U.S. Attorney Jay Miller prosecuted the case.

-Bear Eagle was immediately turned over to the custody of the U.S. Marshals Service to begin serving his sentence.
+Bruguier was immediately turned over to the custody of the U.S. Marshals Service.